mohitpai/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

 1. Choose one of the supported channels and associated channel surface to use to send your message, then click **[!UICONTROL Create]**.

     ![](assets/api-triggered-type.png)

-    >[!NOTE]
-    >
-    >As of now, Rapid delivery is not not supported for push notification API-triggered campaigns.

 1. Specify a title and a description for the campaign, then click **[!UICONTROL Edit content]** to configure the message to send.